Xevion/Paths/README.md

 Paths is a Unity-based application dedicated to showing off a array of different pathfinding algorithms in a variety of different environments and configurations.

+## Development Cycle

+While Paths is intended to be a fully functional project ready for anyone, it is also a project of personal interest and a resume item.

+If it interests you, you can see [here](./CYCLE.md) a link to my development cycle in the form of documented screenshots as I went from nothing to something.
+I attempted to add descriptions showing off precisely what I did.

 ## Algorithms

 - A*